Using Linux

 The result is "2" (as there are two words in that string).

-Some background on creating a pipe (which is still basic bash-knowledge): There's a "stream" called "stdout", programs can write to.
-And a stream called "stdin", from which programs can read in data.
+Some background on creating a pipe (which is still basic bash-knowledge): The operating system assings socalled "streams" to a program.
+A program has a stream "stdout", to which it can write.
+And a stream "stdin", from which it can read in data.
 Creating a pipe uses these two streams: Without additions, the command 'echo "Hello World"' writes to "stdout", which leads to displaying the string on the screen (in the terminal).
 The command "wc" reads data from its "stdin".
 The pipe-symbol "|" redirects the output of "echo" from its "stdout" to the "stdin of "wc".

 Accordingly, the symbols ">" and ">>" redirect the output of "echo" from its "stdout" into a file.